EpticMC/Custom-Scripts/README.md

 # Custom-Scripts
 All kinds of scripts written for EpticMC

-This repository is dedicated to various scripts written for EpticMC, including but not limited to Dotfiles, Forum modifications and tools.
+This repository is dedicated to various scripts written for EpticMC, including but not limited to Dotfiles, Forum modifications, Configs and tools.

-More dotfiles used by us: https://github.com/NLDev/dotfiles
+More dotfiles used & made by us: https://github.com/NLDev/dotfiles

 ## Explanations for the files: